 Fees and commissions are generally recognized on an accrual basis when the service has been provided.
 Fees and commissions arising from negotiating of a transaction for a third party - such as the arrangement of the acquisition of shares or other securities or the purchase or sale of business that are recognized on completion of the underlying transaction.
-Portfolio and other management advisory and service fees are recognized based on the applicable service contracts, usually on a time-proportionate basis.
+Portfolio and other management advisory, commitment fees and service fees are recognized based on the applicable service contracts, usually on a time-proportionate basis.
+Loan commitment fees for loans that are likely to be drawn down are deferred (together with related direct costs) and recognized as an adjustment to the effective interest rate on the loan.

-2.2.7.
+2.2.8.
 Operating expenses